 Customers don’t know what they want.
 It is a sad truth, rarely verbalized.
+So treat customers like patients.
 Help treat their pain through insightful questions, thought through before the meeting

 Customers are like patients.
 Sell to them like a doctor.

 When you are feeling unwell and visit the doctor, the only thing you know is what ails you, say, an ache (or swelling), but you don’t know why.
 This symptom is what you inform the doctor about.
 Contrary to what you may think, the doctor does not know why you have that symptom either.
 How can he?
 He’s not psychic.
 He finds out why the anomaly is present by a process of elimination through insightful questions.
 And this is the lesson salespeople, especially those in business-to-business (B2B) selling, should adopt.